PrefectHQ/prefect/docs/concepts/variables.md

 # Variables

+Variables enable you to store and reuse non-sensitive bits of data, often configuration information.
 Variables are dynamic-named, mutable string values, much like environment variables.
 Variables are scoped to a Prefect Server instance or a single workspace in Prefect Cloud.

 Variables can be created or modified at any time, but are intended for values with infrequent writes and frequent reads.
 Variable values may be cached for quicker retrival.

 While variable values are most commonly loaded during flow runtime, they can be loaded in other contexts, at any time, such that they can be used to pass configuration information to Prefect services, such as workers.

 ## Manging variables

 You can create, read, edit and delete variables via the Prefect UI, API, and CLI.
 Names must:
 - have less than or equal to 255 characters.
 - only contain lowercase alphanumeric characters ([a-z], [0-9]) or underscores (_).
 Spaces are not allowed.